Radio orchestra: Europe

-In the Netherlands, the Muziekcentrum van de Omroep (Broadcasting Music Centre), an umbrella organization of the Netherlands Public Broadcasting associations, supports the Radio Filharmonisch Orkest, the Radio Kamer Filharmonie, the Groot Omroepkoor (Netherlands Radio Choir), and the Metropole Orkest, the world's largest professional pop and jazz orchestra.
+In the Netherlands, the Muziekcentrum van de Omroep (Broadcasting Music Centre), an umbrella organization of the Netherlands Public Broadcasting (NPO) associations, supports the Radio Filharmonisch Orkest, the Radio Kamer Filharmonie, the Groot Omroepkoor (Netherlands Radio Choir), and the Metropole Orkest, the world's largest professional pop and jazz orchestra.

+Radiotelevisión Española (RTVE) in Spain maintains the RTVE Symphony Orchestra and its professional Choir.

+Americas

 The last surviving broadcast orchestra in North America was the CBC Radio Orchestra founded in 1938.
-On March 28, 2008 the Canadian Broadcasting Corporation announced that the orchestra would be dissolved at the end of November.
+On 28 March 2008 the Canadian Broadcasting Corporation (CBC) announced that the orchestra would be dissolved at the end of November.
 The ensemble has continued independent of network affiliation as the National Broadcast Orchestra based in Vancouver.